MHaurel/Cron/README.md

 ## Libraries

-You will need these libraries :
+You will need these libraries : requests, datetime, newsapi, schedule
-    requests
-    datetime
-    newsapi
-    schedule